gergely-elias/holmgang/README.md

-__Holmgång__ is a framework for evaluation of backgammon Match Equity Tables.
+__Holmgång__ is a collection of scripts for evaluation of backgammon Match Equity Tables.
 It allows you to run a large amount of matches between two __GNU Backgammon__ bots, each playing according to their own MET.
 With the help of match outcomes and metrics based on those it is possible to reach a verdict about which of the two METs is superior.